Shadowner/Infrarust/docs/quickstart/configuration.md

   version: "1.20.1"       # Can be set to any text
   max_players: 100
   online_players: 0
-  description: "Welcome to my server!"
+  text: "Welcome to my server!"
   favicon: "data:image/png;base64,..."

 ### DOWN BELOW IMPLEMENTED BUT NOT YET SUPPORTED ###